 Under Armour – The US sportswear and casual apparel company moved its EMEA headquarters to Amsterdam in 2019.
 The office is near Amsterdam’s Olympic Stadium and has capacity for 200 staff.

-The following Dutch multinational companies are known to recruit internationals, although you will need to speak Dutch for domestic focussed roles:
+Some Dutch multinational companies are known to recruit internationals, although you will need to speak Dutch for domestic roles.

 Other Dutch tech companies of note are ASM international, a semiconductor company based in Almere; TOMTOM, the company which makes auto navigation systems and has its global HQ in Amsterdam; Vanderlande Industries is a Dutch firm based in Veghel (near Den Bosch) which specialises in baggage handling systems at airports.